DR Martens Made in England | Doc Martens UK made | Dr Martens Boots | Dr Martens 1460 | DM Boots England |

 Without music, Doc Martens would have probably stayed a workwear boot, and in 2021, they celebrated 60 years.

 More and more people are being introduced to the classic original style of the Doc Martens 1460 boots and shoes.
-So hopefully this footwear icon can continue and also increase it’s Made in England production.
+The shoes have remained popular through the decades and are still seen as a symbol of individualism and self–expression.
+Hopefully this footwear icon can continue for years to come and maybe increase it’s Made in England production.

 Currently only around 2% of Dr Martens boots and shoes are Made in England.
 So make sure you are getting the original and best quality and ensure they are the genuine article.
 Purchase from the Dr Martens Made in England collection on their website and see their collection on this page.